jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 All Bayesian techniques & implementations in modern days, even in machine learning neural networks, are built from the beautiful statistical foundation pioneered by Thomas Bayes himself, back in the late 1700s, called **Baye's Theorem**:
 $$ P(A \mid B) = \frac{P(A) P(B \mid A)}{P(B)}$$

 This approach of modeling variables, both the priors & posteriors, as distributions have not been heavily explored & implemented back then due to high computational demands.
-However, our accelerating technological advancement has allowed Bayesians to pave themselves a vital role in
+However, our accelerating technological advancement has allowed Bayesians to pave themselves a vital role for data modelling approaches in modern days, especially in building neural network models.

+Without having to shed light much on the mathematical details of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODMwMjYwNzc0XX0=
+eyJoaXN0b3J5IjpbLTYwMjY5MDAxMV19
 -->